iamthespacecadet said: Say five facts about yourself and then send this to ten of your favorite followers who you absolutely love. <3!

 5) 30 Rock — It’s hard to pick the fifth because there are a bunch of shows I love hard but will readily admit are flawed.
 (See: Rome, Highlander [loool], Carnivale, etc.) So I’m giving that spot to 30 Rock, because even though this season is thoroughly blurg, it’s been consistently entertaining in years past.
 (Also, because I can’t think of this bit without bursting into giggles.)

-whitachi asked: top five butts (for touching)
+whitachi said: top five butts (for touching)

 I admit, I am only lately a butt connoisseur, a butt-bandwagon jumper.
 There are probably more obscure butts I should cite to earn my butt cred.
 Alas.